a8cteam51/internet-archive-wayback-machine-link-fixer/README.md

 ## Description

-Welcome to **Wayback Link Fixer**, a powerful tool designed to enhance your WordPress site by automatically scanning posts for links, retrieving the latest snapshots from the Wayback Machine, and seamlessly replacing broken links with archived versions.
-This innovative solution ensures that your posts remain resilient against `LINKROT` , preserving the integrity of linked content over time.
+Welcome to **Internet Archive Wayback Machine Link Fixer**, a WordPress plugin that helps protect your site from **LINKROT**—the slow death of links as web pages change or disappear over time.
+This plugin automatically scans your post content, both when saving and across existing posts, to find outbound links.
+For each one, it checks the Wayback Machine for an archived version and creates a new snapshot if none exists.

+As original content on the web vanishes, the plugin steps in to keep your links alive by redirecting users to reliable archived versions.
+It also proactively archives your own posts whenever they’re updated, ensuring your content has a consistent and preserved history.

+Maintain link integrity, preserve your content, and let the plugin handle it—automatically.

 ## Installation